mvaranda/EmbeddedLinuxApps/LinuxBuild/readme.md

 ```
 Note: offsets 90112 and 8192 may change.
 Use fdisk to read the offsets:
 ```
-fdisk -l ~/radiosw-root/rpi-build/tmp/deploy/images/raspberrypi3/core-image-base-raspberrypi3.rpi-sdimg
+fdisk -l ~/EmbeddedLinuxApps/LinuxBuild/rpi-build/tmp/deploy/images/raspberrypi3/core-image-base-raspberrypi3.rpi-sdimg
 ```
 And update this readme.

 ### When submodules change
-radiosw-root points to submodules hash in most cases from radio-dev branches.
-Every time a repo is changed and you want radiosw-root to point to your changes you will need to pull/commit the change.
-For example, lets say meta-openembedded has new chenges in its radio-dev branch. then you would:
+EmbeddedLinuxApps/LinuxBuild points to submodules hash in most cases from master branches.
+Every time a repo is changed and you want EmbeddedLinuxApps/LinuxBuild to point to your changes you will need to pull/commit the change.
+For example, lets say meta-openembedded has new chenges in its my_meta_branch branch. then you would:
 ```
-cd ~/radiosw-root
+cd ~/EmbeddedLinuxApps/LinuxBuild
 git branch MyBranch
 git checkout MyBranch
-cd ~/radiosw-root/meta-openembedded
+cd ~/EmbeddedLinuxApps/LinuxBuild/meta-openembedded
-git pull origin radio_dev
+git pull origin my_meta_branch cd ..
-cd ..
 git add -u
-git commit -m "update submodule metaembedded hash" git push
+git commit -m "update submodule meta-embedded hash (my_meta_branch)" git push
 ```